 .

 Five drill holes were completed for 1,437m.
-The goal of the fourth program was to complete additional drill holes into the two main areas with known higher grade critical metal mineralization around Hole 13 at Pike Zone and Hole 15 at South Rim in order to begin the assessment of their potential for mineral volume.
+The goal of the fourth program was to complete additional drill holes into the two main areas with known higher grade critical metal mineralization around Hole 13 at

 Hole 13 in the third drill program was extended to 504 m at the start of the fourth drill program.
 It is worth repeating the Hole 13 intersection announced in NR22-18 on January 17, 2023.